Here, I’m going to present a big list of the reasons why small businesses need a website.

 The website is not just about installing CMS and posting some random content pages; it should present your brand in front of your potential customers.

-If you have not developed your business website in a professional manner or it doesn’t have a great design/UI, people will start clicking back button instead of continuing to browse it and may land on your competitor’s web page.
+If you don’t have professionally developed business website or it lacks a great design/UI, people will start clicking back button instead of continuing to browse it and may land on your competitor’s web page.

 You can’t afford that.